ochamodev/cc7_pico_rtos/README.md

-# rp2040-project-template
+# About debugging

-VSCode project template for RP2040 C/C++ development
+This project is a copy of VSCode project template for RP2040 C/C++ development.